marskar/BIOF309_Fall2017/config/README.md

 There is also a `atom-dev-package.txt` file which you can use to enable or disable all of the packages that slow down Atom during startup.
 To disable all of the packages:

 ```
-apm disable `cat atom-dev-packages.txt`
+apm disable `cat atom-enable-disable.txt`
 ```

 and to enable:

 ```
-apm enable `cat atom-dev-packages.txt`
+apm enable `cat atom-enable-disable.txt`
 ```

 ## Conda

-You can create a new conda environment using the `biof309_env.yml` file.
+You can create a new conda environment using the `env.yml` file.
 To do this, enter

-`conda env create --file biof309_env.yml`
+`conda env create --file env.yml`

 into your Terminal (Mac/Windows) or Anaconda Prompt (Windows).
 You must have [Anaconda](https://www.anaconda.com/download/) (or Miniconda) installed for this to work.

 I created the environment file with the following code:

-`conda env export > biof309_env.yml`
+`conda env export > env.yml`

 ## Jupyter Notebook - config.py